madnificent/ember-public-dom-interface/README.md

 Import the mixin into your component and define the dom interface in the `publicInterface` property.

 An example is likely sufficient for describing this PoC addon.

-### Example
+We provide an example of all three definition forms which are equivalent in their use.

 An example consists of creating a component which has a public DOM interface.
-This interface can then be called directly on the DOM element
+This interface can then be called directly on the DOM element.

-Create a component with a public dom interface.
-We named ours `dom-hello-world`:
+Each of the examples create a component with a public dom interface.
+We named ours `dom-hello-world`.

+### Example definition with mixin

+The first example uses the Mixin.
+Import the mixin and apply it.
+Set the properties on the publicInterface property, and you're good to go.

     import Component from '@ember/component';
     import PublicDomMixin from 'ember-public-dom-interface/mixins/public-dom';